MetaBorgCube/scala.mstx/README.md

 ## Installation

-Running the spec on Scala programs requires Ministatix, the Scala spoofax frontend, and a Scala compiler to be installed.
+Running the spec on Scala programs requires MiniStatix, the Scala Spoofax frontend, and a Scala compiler to be installed.

-Instructions for ministatix can be found in the [MiniStatix](https://github.com/metaborg/ministatix.hs/) repository.
+Instructions for MiniStatix can be found in the [MiniStatix](https://github.com/metaborg/ministatix.hs/) repository.

-The Scala spoofax frontend can be build using the `scalafront` make target.
+The Scala Spoofax frontend can be build using the `scalafront` make target.
 This will download a Spoofax binary and build the parser in a project local directory.

 If this recipe does not work for you, please report an